daniel3735928559/guppy/README.md

 The use of the editor frontend itself is documented in index.html.

-The Guppy object has three functions that you will principally need to interact with:
+The primarily useful items in the Guppy object are: has three functions that you will principally need to interact with:

-* `new Guppy(guppy_div, properties)`: `guppy_div` is either the div ID or the actual div object that you want turned into a Guppy editor (e.g. `document.getElementById('my_div1')`).  `properties` currently does not need to contain anything.
+* `new Guppy(guppy_div)`: `guppy_div` is either the div ID or the actual div object that you want turned into a Guppy editor (e.g. `document.getElementById('my_div1')`).
 This function should be called once per div that you want to turn into a Guppy instance.

 * `Guppy.guppy_init(xsl_path)`: `xsl_path` is the path to
   `guppy/transform.xsl`.
 This function should only be called once per